 8. Common issues

-If the backend is unreachable, check in this order: whether the firewall rule opens port 18789, whether the service is running (systemctl status openclaw), and whether the IP address is correct.
+If you canโt reach the backend, check in this order: whether the firewall rule for port 18789 is open, whether the service is actually running (systemctl status openclaw), and whether youโre using the correct IP.

-If the service slows down or crashes after running for a while, insufficient memory is usually the cause.
-Add a swap file to ease the pressure:
+If the service slows down or crashes after running for a while, itโs usually because of insufficient memory.
+Add a swap file to relieve the pressure:

 fallocate -l 2G /swapfile